yashbhargava1992/stingray/joss/paper.md

 We introduced a wide range of new techniques particularly designed to analyze unevenly sampled data sets, responding to the growing need for these techniques with the advent of large-scale astronomical time domain surveys, subject to irregular observing constraints.
 Methods include Gaussian Process modeling of quasi-periodic oscillations [hubner] and Lomb-Scargle cross spectra [scargle].
 We have introduced the Fourier-Domain Acceleration Search [ransom] for pulsars; the H-test [dejager] and Phase Dispersion Minimization  [stellingwerf] statistics were also introduced into the pulsar sub package to evaluate the folded profiles of pulsars.
 We expanded the statistical capabilities of Stingray by introducing a number of statistical evaluation functions to estimate the statistics of periodograms, with particular attention to the upper limits on variable power.

-Finally, we have added a number of high-level exploratory and diagnostic functionality specifically as an essential toolbox to characterize accreting compact objects during their outbursts: standard products such as color-color and hardness-intensity diagrams, and their equivalent diagnostics in the frequency domain, "power colors" [@powercolors].
+Finally, we have added a number of high-level exploratory and diagnostic functionality specifically as an essential toolbox to characterize accreting compact objects during their outbursts: standard products such as color-color and hardness-intensity diagrams, and their equivalent diagnostics in the frequency domain, "power colors" [@heil].

 In Stingray's design and development, we continue to strive to provide specific high-level functionality to the high-energy astrophysics community, but built on top of general-purpose classes and methods that are designed to be easily adapted and extended to other use cases.
 Ongoing work funded by the Italian [National Recovery and Resilience Plan](https://www.mef.gov.it/en/focus/The-National-Recovery-and-Resilience-Plan-NRRP/) is pushing Stingray's performance further with the use of GPUs and parallel computing in anticipation of large-scale astronomical time domain surveys for example with the Vera Rubin Telescope.
 In addition, the near-future will see an overhaul and redesign of Stingray's `modeling` subpackage in order to take advantage of recent developments in fast optimization and sampling algorithms and probabilistic programming.
 In order to facilitate spectral-timing with state-of-the-art instruments, we are actively working to integrate Stingray with ongoing software efforts improving modeling of astronomical spectra.